Probate Attorney Columbus Ohio

 Taneff Law office is Here for You

 Thomas is a Columbus Ohio attorney and former Probate Court Magistrate who’s extremely well versed in probate court procedures.
 At our firm, our attorneys always strive to deliver the best possible outcomes.
-Call today to learn more about our services.
+We offer services to Columbus and surrounding suburbs such as Delaware, Pickerington, Lancaster, Grove City, Hilliard, Dublin, New Albany, and more!

 Probate Practice Insight: The Full Cycle of Life